d-kominami/bayesian-attractor-model-python-cpp-/README.md

 # bayesian-attractor-model-python-cpp-

 "bayesian-attractor-model-python-cpp-" is a program implementing core functions of Yuragi learning [1] with Python.
-To speed up the program, this core function is written in C++.
-And I made a simple interface program written in Python using pybind11.
+To speed up the program, I wrote this core function in C++ and I made a simple interface program written in Python using pybind11.

 Book [1] says